 After You Turn Down The Thermostat And Shut The Gas Valve: Open Access Panel

 Next, remove the access panel underneath the water heater thermostat.
-You can use a wrench.
+You can do this using a wrench.

 After 5 minutes, Turn Gas Control Valve To "Pilot"